MichaelsOffShore/MusicPlayer/README.md

 # MusicPlayer
 A Music Player App, built with Python (Tkinter, Pygame)

-Music player is complete with play/pause functionality, skip, and previous track.
+Music player is complete with play/pause functionality, skip, go to previous track,
-* A song list is located on the top left of the UI.
-* Volume controls are on the lower left of the UI.
+<br>volume controls and a song list

 ### Module Requirements
 1. Tkinter